feaq-00/nextwork-web-project/README.md

 - **VSCode**: For my IDE, I chose Visual Studio Code.
 It connects directly to my development EC2 instance, making it easy to edit code and manage files in the cloud.
 - **GitHub**: All my web app code is stored and versioned in this GitHub repository.
 - **AWS CodeArtifact**: Once it's rolled out, CodeArtifact will store my artifacts and dependencies, which is great for high availability and speeding up my project's build process.
 - **AWS CodeBuild**: Once it's rolled out, CodeBuild will take over my build process.
-It'll complile the source code, run tests, and produce ready-to-deploy software packages automatically.
+It'll compile the source code, run tests, and produce ready-to-deploy software packages automatically.
 - **AWS CodeDeploy**: Once it's rolled out, CodeDeploy will automate my deployment process across EC2 instances.
 - **AWS CodePipeline**: Once it's rolled out, CodePipeline will automate the entire process from GitHub to CodeDeploy, integrating build, test, and deployment steps into one efficient workflow.